 Man is always looking for better methods.
 God is always looking for better men.

 Raphael Anzenberger is an evangelist, speaker and author serving globally, with a passion to raise a new generation of young apostolic leaders.
 He is Director of RZIM.fr (RZIM for the French Speaking world), President of France Evangelisation and CEO of the Global Evangelists Forum.
 He serves as ambassador at large for the board of the Conseil National des Evangéliques de France (CNEF) and travels extensively as a consultant in evangelism, church planting and leadership.
 He is Adjunct Professor of Intercultural Studies at Columbia International University (USA) and teaches globally on evangelism, apologetics and missions.
 He is the author of Moi aussi je voudrais croire, mais...
 (BLF Europe, 2008), L'Evangéliste sous toutes ses formes (BLF Europe, 2013) and (re)Discovering the Ministry of the Evangelist (Believers Press, 2015).
 His first doctoral dissertation dealt with the topic of mentoring younger generations for evangelism (DMin, Columbia International University, College of Intercultural Studies, 2011).
-His second dissertation deals with whole-nation saturation church-planting strategies (DPhil candidate, Columbia International University, College of Intercultural Studies).
+His second dissertation dealt with whole-nation saturation church-planting strategies (DPhil, Columbia International University, College of Intercultural Studies).
 He was named the Billy Graham Lausanne Scholar for 2018.
 Married with four children, he lives in Nice (France).

 Born in Strasbourg, France in 1972, Raphael is married to Karen, and the father of four children: Josiah, Abigail, Lisa and Matthew.
 At the age of 22 during a camp in Praz-de-Lys, France where he was a counselor, Raphael understood for the first time what it meant to take his faith seriously.
 This experience radically changed his life, and it was there that he decided to consecrate his life to the Lord’s service.
 In 1996, after receiving a Master’s degree in Economics, he and Karen were married.
 They then left for Chad, where Raphael was the CFO and CEO of the Bebalem Hospital for two years.
 After a brief stay in France, they then moved to South Carolina for five years so that Raphael could pursue seminary classes at Columbia International University.
 He has since received a Master of Divinity in Leadership, Evangelism and Discipleship, a Doctor of Ministry in Missions and is currently working on a Doctor of Philosophy in Intercultural Studies (candidate).